-It’s slow paced, dark and sexy at the same time, every single synth (saw, pads and more are layered in a way that there’s nothing overwhelming or overly repetitive to distract the listener from the vocal performances).
+It’s slow-paced, dark, and sexy at the same time, every single synth (saw, pads, and more is layered in a way that there’s nothing overwhelming or overly repetitive to distract the listener from the vocal performances).

 Those are actually, incredibly good.
 The chorus is so catchy that it begs us to sing along to the blunt and provocative lyrics.
-The group shows incredible chemistry throughout the song, the melodies are perfect, their harmonizations and choruses are powerful.
+The group shows incredible chemistry throughout the song, the melodies are perfect, and their harmonizations and choruses are powerful.

-Sato‘s sexy melodies and harmonizations, Hatano‘s ability to lead and blend with everyone using his versatile vocals, Saito‘s well needed higher notes that stand out in the middle of two strong baritones with low and sexy singing tones.
+Sato‘s sexy melodies and harmonizations, Hatano‘s ability to lead and blend with everyone using his versatile vocals, Saito‘s well-needed higher notes that stand out in the middle of two strong baritones with low and sexy singing tones.
 SECRET NIGHT opens this album in the best way.

 NATSU☆Shioze! strays away from TRIGGER‘s trademark sound.
 For those used to the group’s alluring and powerful sound (and are listening to this song for the first time), this song sure will shock you.

 It has the makings of a hyped, pop-rock song to lift up the spirits of those at an arena.
-The vocal performance was, once again, uncharacteristically of them.
+The vocal performance was, once again, uncharacteristic of them.
 This time around, the tempo is clearly faster and so is the singing – with some parts sounding more like fast rap rather than singing.

 If they wanted to add something refreshing to TRIGGER’s repertoire they should have avoided the generic path they took with this song, this is the perfect example of what “turning TRIGGER into a bright, preppy unit” would sound like: an entertaining tune that is far from sounding natural for this unit.

 3. Last Dimension〜引き金をひくのは誰だ〜

-Washy and wobbly synths, pads and an addictive but simple beat grab the attention of the listener during the intro.
-As soon as the first verse makes its entrance, the focus changes towards a bassier, slower paced instrumental – resorting to a powerful bass line and bass kick driven drums sample.
+Washy and wobbly synths, pads, and an addictive but simple beat grab the attention of the listener during the intro.
+As soon as the first verse makes its entrance, the focus changes towards a bassier, slower-paced instrumental – resorting to a powerful bassline and bass kick-driven drums sample.

 The chorus’ explosion of energy is impossible to ignore.
-Even with all the dubstep-ish elements we can still find, especially during the verses, some retro elements courtesy of a few selected synth samples in the pre-chorus.
+Even with all the dubstep-ish elements, you can still find, especially during the verses, some retro elements courtesy of a few selected synth samples in the pre-chorus.
 Now, onto the vocal performances.
 There’s one thing that needs to be pointed out.

-No one is in the background as well as no one is on the spotlight alone.
+No one is in the background as well as no one is in the spotlight alone.
 They work as a unit for a complete performance.
 We need to point out that during the solo parts, Sato‘s performance was the one that stood out the most to us.
 His vibrato was deadly during the bridge.